 RSV MAY RAISE THE STAKES FOR OLDER ADULTS

-Respiratory syncytial virus (RSV) is a common and contagious virus that typically produces mild, cold-like symptoms but can put older adults at risk for severe outcomes.1,2,*
+Respiratory syncytial virus (RSV) is a common and contagious virus that typically produces mild, cold-like symptoms but can put older adults at risk for severe outcomes.1,2*

-Watch NowCDC=Centers for Disease Control and Prevention; CHF=congestive heart failure; COPD=chronic obstructive pulmonary disease.
+CDC=Centers for Disease Control and Prevention; CHF=congestive heart failure; COPD=chronic obstructive pulmonary disease.

 References:

-1. Mesa-Frias M, Rossi C, Emond B, et al. Incidence and economic burden of respiratory syncytial virus among adults in the United States: a retrospective analysis using 2 insurance claims databases.
+1. Respiratory syncytial virus infection (RSV).
+RSV in adults.
+Centers for Disease Control and Prevention.
+Accessed July 11, 2024. https://www.cdc.gov/rsv/older-adults/ 2.
+Mesa-Frias M, Rossi C, Emond B, et al. Incidence and economic burden of respiratory syncytial virus among adults in the United States: a retrospective analysis using 2 insurance claims databases.
 J Manag Care Spec Pharm.
-2022;28(7):753-765. doi:10.18553/jmcp.2022.21459 2.
-Older adults are at high risk for severe RSV infection.
+2022;28(7):753-765. doi:10.18553/jmcp.2022.21459 3.
+Healthcare providers: RSV vaccination for adults 60 years of age and over.
 Centers for Disease Control and Prevention.
-Accessed June 23, 2022. https://www.cdc.gov/rsv/high-risk/older-adults.html 3.
+Accessed July 9, 2024. https://www.cdc.gov/vaccines/vpd/rsv/hcp/older-adults.html 4.
 Tseng HF, Sy LS, Ackerson B, et al. Severe morbidity and short- and mid- to long-term mortality in older adults hospitalized with respiratory syncytial virus infection.
 J Infect Dis.
-2020;222(8):1298-1310. doi:10.1093/infdis/jiaa361 4.
+2020;222(8):1298-1310. doi:10.1093/infdis/jiaa361 5.
 Belongia EA, King JP, Kieke BA, et al. Clinical features, severity, and incidence of RSV illness during 12 consecutive seasons in a community cohort of adults ≥60 years old.
 Open Forum Infect Dis.
 2018;5(12):ofy316. doi:10.1093/ofid/ofy316